SamStephens/nanoc-build-pages/README.md

 # Scope

-This is used along with [`actions/deploy-pages`](https://github.com/actions/deploy-pages) to use Github's support for building Pages with Actions (currently in public beta for public repositories).
+This is used along with [`actions/deploy-pages`](https://github.com/actions/deploy-pages) to use Github's support for building Pages with Actions.

 # Usage